joshivanhoe/sparsely/README.md

-# `sparsely`
+# ⚡ sparsely ⚡
 `sparsely` is a `sklearn`-compatible Python module for sparse linear regression.
-It uses a cutting plane algorithm that scales to thousands samples and features.
+It is fast, using a cutting plane algorithm that efficiently scales to thousands of samples and features.
 This implementation follows [Bertsimas & Van Parys (2017)](https://arxiv.org/pdf/1709.10029.pdf).

 ## Quick start